• Destinations

 Ultimate Guide to Using the Internet in China

-As a digital nomad, the internet is my most important prerequisite.
-While China is very much online, the experience is a lot different and the Great Firewall of China is definitely a thing.
-There are some remedies to this dilemma…
+As a digital nomad, the internet is my beste friend and biggest nemesis.
+While China and its citizens are very much online, their experience is a lot different and the Great Firewall of China is definitely a thing.
+There are…

 Read More